-Undergraduate and postgraduate students in ELEC4614 will be required to perform five laboratory experiments, each laboratory session being allocated 3 hours.
-These will be conducted in room 119.
-Each experiment set will accommodate up to two students.
-The laboratory schedule will be available on the OpenLearning website on or before the end of week 2.
-Laboratories will start from week 3 for students enrolled in Odd weeks and in week 4 for students enrolled in Even weeks.
+Undergraduate and postgraduate students in ELEC4614 will be required to perform four-five laboratory experiments, each laboratory session being allocated 3 hours.
+These will be conducted in the room indicated at the beginning of this course outline.
+Each experiment set will accommodate two or three students.
+The laboratory schedule will be released closer to the commencement of the labs (week 4).